Savid-Woah/Tessi-Mock-Test-Laravel/README.md

-### Make Sure to put the project folder inside xampp htdocs folder since it uses xampp client
+### Follow these steps to run the App
-Access localhost in your browser, then go to PhpMyAdmin and create a Database called tessi_mock Inside the IDE's terminal run the following command -> php artisan migrate --seed or php artisan migrate:fresh --seed Finally run php artisan serve, then turn on the front-end client, go to http:localhost:3000 and enjoy the experience ;)
+Make Sure to put the project folder inside xampp htdocs folder since it uses xampp client Access localhost in your browser, then go to PhpMyAdmin and create a Database called tessi_mock Inside the IDE's terminal run the following command -> php artisan migrate --seed or php artisan migrate:fresh --seed Finally run php artisan serve, then turn on the front-end client, go to http://localhost:3000 and enjoy the experience ;)

 <p align="center"><a href="https://laravel.com" target="_blank"><img src="https://raw.githubusercontent.com/laravel/art/master/logo-lockup/5%20SVG/2%20CMYK/1%20Full%20Color/laravel-logolockup-cmyk-red.svg" width="400" alt="Laravel Logo"></a></p>